plabram/van-api/README.md

 * GET all vans and POST new vans: /vans
 * GET, PUT or DELETE vans by id: /vans/:id

-Whenever a new van is created or updated the date is automatically added in `created` and `lastUpdated`.
+Whenever a new van is created or updated the date is automatically recorded in the fields `created` and `lastUpdated`.